lovell/sharp/docs/install.md

 For help compiling libvips and its dependencies, please see [building libvips from source](https://www.libvips.org/install.html#building-libvips-from-source).

-The use of a globally-installed libvips is unsupported on Windows.
+The use of a globally-installed libvips is unsupported on Windows and on macOS when running Node.js under Rosetta.

 ## Building from source